-- You can also use the nearby Imperial College Ethos Sports Centre for £28 a month, sign up here.
+- You can also use the nearby Imperial College Ethos Sports Centre for £28 a month.

-- London also runs a chain of gyms (with swimming pools, classes, saunas and the like) throughout the city called Better sports centres, they offer discounted rates to residents of their boroughs, you can find out more here.
+- London also runs a chain of gyms (with swimming pools, classes, saunas and the like) throughout the city called Better Sports Centres, they offer discounted rates to residents of their boroughs.

 London Art and Design Events